 Physical barriers, as it turns out, are quite often merely psychological.
 They designate space in a way that is becoming increasingly obsolete.
 Visions of city structure loosed from traditional forms become a playground for the artist, allowing him or her to examine how people use space outside of ordinary designations.
 A move toward understanding the built environment in terms of a cultural landscape allows for a fuller, more thoughtful examination of space - and our place within it.

-The phenomena captured in the images stand outside of space and time as metaphor; we stare at them in the hope that the opacity will somehow drop, revealing a lived experience.
+The phenomena captured in the images stand outside of space and time as metaphor; we stare at them in the hope that the opacity will somehow drop, allowing an Encounter.
 The photographs go beyond showing what the city looks like, and express how it feels.